 Q. What advice would you give other women on building and running a successful business?

-Search for and embrace guidance from others, both professionals and peers from organizations such as North American Women in Construction (NAWIC).
+Search for and embrace guidance from others, both professionals and peers from organizations such as National Association of Women in Construction (NAWIC).
 Be sure to learn about financial statements, especially cash flow and income statements and balance sheets.
 It’s so important to know where you stand and how to improve.

 Q. Do or did you have a woman leader as a mentor or are there specific women who inspired you and why?

 There was no one specific woman; however, when we attended industry meetings, there were frequently husband and wife teams who were building the same type of business we were.
 The other women faced the same challenges and hoped for rewards.
 In sharing our experiences, we were rejuvenated.

 Q. Who or what has been your greatest influence in business?
 Why?